davola/Symfony-REST-Movies/README.md

 # API Usage

 Now the API should be ready to be used.

+I've created and used Data Normalizer, Denormalizers, Persisters, Decorators (to show the login endpoint over the UI) and Subscribers and lots of configurations to support all the API features included.

 ## Api platform UI